Music sales soar in US, as streaming takes over market

 Analytical firm BuzzAngle Music said that consumption in the world’s largest music market jumped 12.8 percent in 2017, well outpacing the 4.2 percent growth seen a year earlier.

-On-demand streaming services led by Spotify are quickly replacing downloads on platforms such as iTunes, which shook up the music business a generation ago.
+On-demand streaming services led by Spotify are quickly replacing downloads on platforms such as iTunes, which shook up the music business a generation ago, AFP reports.

 BuzzAngle Music found that nearly three times as many songs were streamed on an average 2017 day in the United States — 1.67 billion — than the 563.7 million tracks that were downloaded over the entire year.